 Dogs of a Feather

 On a commercial flight, the benefit of sitting next to a peacock outweighs the drawbacks.
-During a midair emergency I plan to grab anything with wings that might provides extra lift.
+During a midair emergency I plan to grab anything with wings that might provide extra lift.

 PILOT: “Passengers, assume brace position for crisis landing!”

 WOMAN WITH PEACOCK: “Oh, my baby!
 Comfort me!”

 ME: “Lady, here’s a hundred bucks and my pretzels.
 Now gimme that bird!”

 But the proliferation of “emotional-support” animals aboard flights has airlines questioning their credentials and tightening restrictions.
 The issue has received major news coverage after a New York photographer/performance artist was barred from boarding a United Airlines flight with her peacock, Dexter, who had a ticket but no carry-on.
 The airline reportedly denied Dexter a seat because the bird didn’t meet several guidelines, including weight, size and being a peacock.

 Airlines are reconsidering what defines a comfort animal because of fraud and their potential danger to other passengers.
 Acceptable are professionally certified support animals, such as trained, harnessed service dogs.
 Doubtful are the more unusual companions, like a hive of honey bees or my nephew, Avery.